feyzaakyurek/newsframing/README.md

 | | Multi-label Multi-BERT Code-Switched Train EN Test TR|Table2Exp2TR |
 |...|

-Please the `run_public.sh` for a full list of experiments.
+Please see `run_public.sh` for a full list of experiments.
 The variable `EXP_NAME` is generally intuitive.